 I’m interested in social institutions and the different ways they can be relevant in the 21st Century.

-I am one of a group of founders for The Fountainhead, a nascent organisation that provides clear spiritual teaching unencumbered by complex belief systems and informed by many traditions, most especially the Western enlightenment tradition found within Neoplatonist thought.
-There will be much more to say on this.
+I'm head of research at Wiser, a new organisation that provides clear spiritual teaching unencumbered by complex belief systems and informed by many traditions, most especially the Western enlightenment tradition found within Neoplatonist thought.
+This is the institution I'm throwing my extra energy into at the moment, and I'm beyond excited about its prospects.

 Here are some of the previous projects I’ve been involved in, now either resting or thriving in my absence.
 I describe them as an indication of my experiences and interests.
 Let me know if you are seeking people for a like-minded venture: a co-production initiative, an unusual learning institution, collaboration project, or some other kind with a similar flavour.